Icinga/icingaweb2-module-director/doc/82-Changelog.md

 ### Large environments
 * FIX: Director tries to raise it's memory limit for certain memory-intensive tasks.
-When granted more (but not infinite) memory however this had the effect that he self-restricted himself to a lower limit (#1222)
+When granted more (but not infinite) memory however this had the effect that he self-restricted themselves to a lower limit (#1222)

 ### User Interface
 * FIX: Assignment filters suggested only Host properties, you have been required